Jjagg/boustro/README.md

 the actual text span, but that's blocked by:
   - ~~[Support WidgetSpan in SelectableText](https://github.com/flutter/flutter/issues/38474)~~ **Fixed**
   - [Support WidgetSpan in EditableText](https://github.com/flutter/flutter/issues/30688)
-- The same issues prevent me from creating inline embeds (e.g. inline images) using `WidgetSpan`.
+- The same issues prevents me from creating inline embeds (e.g. inline images) using `WidgetSpan`.
 Please go upvote these issues if you'd like to see these limitations overcome.

 ## Alternatives